-Bridgerton Book Bundles on Kindle:
+Bridgerton Book Bundles on Kindle

 Important: You cannot be a lover of historical romance if you’re going to judge a book by its cover because there are some truly lurid ones.
 So let’s just collectively move past that and focus on the delicious plots, OK?
 Fabulous.

-What are you even doing if you haven’t read a Lisa Kleypas novel.
-She writes gorgeously; deliciously descriptive turns of phrase that catapult you right into a regency ballroom.
+What are you even doing if you haven’t read a Lisa Kleypas novel?
+She writes gorgeously, deliciously descriptive turns of phrase that catapult you right into a regency ballroom.
 I recommend her entire body of work, but this is a particular fave.
 I love when historical romance authors can play with the restrictions of the time period to give us two strong leads that aren’t hampered by period-appropriate thinking.
 Part of her Ravenels series, the novel follows Garrett Gibson, the only female physician in England at the time.
 Cue many satisfying moments of Garrett slapping sexism directly in the face while also embarking on a sexy affair with a former detective for Scotland Yard.
 Just what the doctor ordered.

 In regency times, literary women were called bluestockings (less than complimentary at the time, but now it’s like, women who read?
-Hot) and it’s such a pleasure when historical romance authors play with the outdated norms of the time and give us the surfeit of manners without sacrificing strong-willed characters.
+Hot!) and it’s such a pleasure when historical romance authors play with the outdated norms of the time and give us the surfeit of manners without sacrificing strong-willed characters.
 Very Elizabeth Bennet, no?
 Here, we follow Annabelle Archer, a suffragette (you love to see it) and student at Oxford, in her quest to recruit men of influence to her cause.
-Lots of palpable chemistry in this one; your heart will positively race.
+There's lots of palpable chemistry in this one; your heart will positively race.

 Beverly Jenkins is an absolute icon in the historical romance genre and for good reason.
-She writes female characters that are so unapologetically badass that it is a gift and we are all not worthy.
+She writes female characters who are so unapologetically badass that it is a gift and we are all not worthy.
 Rebel is set in the aftermath of the Civil War and we follow Val as she works to help the newly emancipated community in New Orleans.
 Jenkins takes you on an emotional journey, leaning into the difficulties and horror of the era while giving you an undeniable romance to root for.
-Drake is everything and more in this book and the steam he ignites with Val is Bridgerton-spoon-scene-worthy.
+Drake is everything and more in this book, and the steam he ignites with Val is Bridgerton-spoon-scene-worthy.

 If there is one thing I adore, it’s a little magic with my romance.
 And there’s something so sexy about magicians in the 19th century—very Hugh Jackman in The Prestige.
-This book has an aforementioned sexy magician as well as my other weakness: an 19th century leading man with tattoos.
+This book has an aforementioned sexy magician as well as my other weakness: a 19th-century leading man with tattoos.
 I mean, this is really everything you need.
 Sprinkle in just the right amount of humor, buckets of steam, and a pinch of sexy bantering back and forth between our reluctant allies and you’ve got yourself a story.